drbean/edit/jeffreykuo/send_editing_Final_send.md

 | roughness                        | roughness                        |
 +----------------------------------+----------------------------------+

-Fig .5 Some surface image with heat-map result in zone2
+Fig. 5 Some surface image with heat-map result in zone2

 > \(3\) Another phenomenon of poor matching is the appearance of
 > continuous long streaks.
 When processing curved workpieces, the tool